What should I do when I suspect one of my athletes has sustained concussion?

 - Numbness in the face/extremities

 Make sure there is a return to play policy in effect and follow it.
 Do not allow the athlete to return to play without a clear understanding that the athlete is safe to return to full activity.
-It usually consists of a series of clearances, pediatrician, or general practitioner in agreement with the therapist on the athlete been free of symptoms at rest and after exertion.
-A doctors note should include the words clear to return to sports, the athlete no longer has symptoms at rest and post exertion or expect two notes one from the physician and one from the medical professional who performed the rehabilitation stage usually a physical therapist doctor trained in concussions.
+It usually consists of a series of clearances by pediatrician or general practitioner in agreement with the therapist/ or trainer of the athlete.
+An athlete requires an exertion test to be cleared for return to play.
+A doctor’s note should include the words ‘clear to return to sports, the athlete no longer has symptoms at rest and post exertion’.

 How can I assist my athletes on preventing a concussion?